 Canvavan Research Illinois is also known as Canavan Disease Research.
 Canavan Disease Research is the international division of Canavan Research Illinois.
 CRI is leading the fight to cure Canavan disease through private fundraising efforts, networking affected families and launching the first international patient registry.

 Canavan disease is a rare inherited genetic disorder that damages the ability of nerve cells (neurons) in the brain to send and receive messages.
 This disease is one of a group of genetic disorders called leukodystrophies.
 Leukodystrophies disrupt the growth or maintenance of the myelin sheath, which is the covering that protects nerves and promotes the efficient transmission of nerve impulses.
 More Information

-The 20th Annual Canavan Charity Ball will be held October 13, 2018 at the Chicago Marriott Hotel in Schaumburg Illinois featuring dinner, dancing and silent auction.
-Link to the invitation/purchase tickets.
+The 21st Annual Canavan Charity Ball will be held October 19, 2019 at the Chicago Marriott Hotel in Schaumburg Illinois featuring dinner, dancing and silent auction.

 We have initiated a new program.
 With generous support from one of our longtime donors CRI is excited to announce our new Canavan Family Networking Program.